 - Remediation and role of the compliance program in the discovery of the violation

-Generally, the Antitrust guidelines follow the Criminal Division’s guidelines but tailored specifically to antitrust compliance.
-For instance, the Antitrust guidelines want to know whether policies and procedures, training and communication and other program elements exist specific to antitrust rules.
+Generally, the Antitrust guidelines follow the Criminal Division’s guidelines but are tailored to antitrust compliance.
+For instance, the Antitrust guidelines want to know whether policies and procedures, training and communication, and other program elements exist specific to antitrust rules.

-What’s specific about the Antitrust guidelines are how they focus a business’s attention to antitrust-related issues, such as the following:
+What’s specific about the Antitrust guidelines is how they focus a business’s attention on antitrust-related issues, such as the following:

 - Cooperation with competitors in cartels

 - Communication with competitors at trade shows and trade associations, or whether as part of legitimate collaborative arrangements